 If you have tired, aching muscles, too many sleepless nights, or suffer from tension headaches, try spraying your body with magnesium oil for pain relief.
 Using just a small amount may help you manage your aches and pains.

 What is magnesium oil?

-In addition to supplements and nutrition, some research suggests magnesium oil may help relieve pain and other aches.
 What is magnesium oil, exactly?
 Well, for starters, magnesium oil is not actually an oil.
 It is called that because magnesium chloride flakes create an oily texture when suspended in water.
 (Magnesium chloride is the most common and effective form of magnesium.)
 When applied to the skin, it feels slippery like an oil — even though it's simply magnesium chloride mixed with water.

 Why the Body Needs Magnesium

 As an abundant mineral in the body, magnesium plays a role in many biological reactions, including protein synthesis, blood glucose control, blood pressure regulation, and muscle and nerve function.
 It's necessary for the development of bones, and it actively transports potassium and calcium across cell membranes, which is needed for normal heartbeats and muscle contractions.
 Additionally, magnesium is required for DNA and RNA synthesis and reproduction.